 Now that you have your whole set of KPIs in your hand, you need a tool to display how your website is doing.
 Dashboards are the best way to visualize and dig into your website and marketing data.

-Dashboards are also a great way to organise your KPIs.
+Dashboards are also a great way to organize your KPIs.

 Having a great set of KPIs and an interactive dashboard is not enough for efficient marketing analytics.
 There’s a third component to your reporting that will allow you to better manage your business: Automation.